arthurberberyan/arthurberberyan.github.io/background.md

 </p>

  <p>
-    I am also a member of the Sigma Pi Sigma physics honor society.
+    I am also a member of the Sigma Pi Sigma physics and astronomy honor society.
   </p>

   <p align="center">